i-am-bee/bee-agent-framework/README.md

 ➡️ All examples can be found in the [examples](./examples) directory.

+➡️ To run an arbitrary example, use the following command `yarn start -- examples/agents/bee.ts` (just pass the appropriate path to the desired example).

 ### Local Installation (Python Interpreter + Interactive CLI)

 > _Note: `yarn` should be installed via Corepack ([tutorial](https://yarnpkg.com/corepack))_